darrenfishell/darrenfishell.github.io/_posts/2019-3-9-a-political-geography-of-Maine-vehicles.md

 <div><iframe style="border: none;" src="https://public.tableausoftware.com/views/Topvehiclesbygubernatorialvote/PartisanleanofMainevehicles?:showVizHome=no&amp;:embed=true" width="100%" height="735px"></iframe></div>

 By make, GMC- and Chevy-led towns leaned heavily Republican.
-Subaru-led towns leaned way to the left (with the exceptions only of Woolwich and Kingfield).
+Subaru-led towns leaned left (with the exceptions only of Woolwich and Kingfield).

 The graphic below shows those fault lines in more detail.
-For instance, you can see the Silverado towns that went for Mills and the Toyota Camry towns that went for Moody.
+For instance, you can see the Silverado town votes that went for Mills and the Toyota Camry votes that went for Moody.

 <div><iframe style="border: none;" src="https://public.tableausoftware.com/views/Topvehiclesbygubernatorialvote/Vehiclesbyvote?:showVizHome=no&amp;:embed=true" width="100%" height="735px"></iframe></div>

 ### Search your towns
-Use the search below to search for local election results and the top 25 vehicles in that town.
+Use the search below to find local election results and the top 25 vehicles in Maine towns.

 <div><iframe style="border: none;" src="https://public.tableausoftware.com/views/Topvehiclesbygubernatorialvote/Localtownsearch?:showVizHome=no&amp;:embed=true" width="100%" height="635px"></iframe></div>